ABoss/ECGResizer/README.md

 Jankiest of janky resizer for Eternal Card Game, the game pretty much supports all kinds of different resolutions but doesn't let you pick them from their drop-down list.

+If you have AutoHotkey installed you can run the .ahk script, else you can use the compiled version .exe

 # How to
 - Start Eternal and the resizer
 - Make sure Eternal is in windowed mode